The script that has saved 147,025,950 minutes or 279 years of artist’s time.

 Where does Relink Bitmaps store my settings?

-This is usually because Relink Bitmaps remembers which monitor you had it one when you closed it last, and now you only have 1 monitor (for instance).
+This is usually because Relink Bitmaps remembers which monitor you had it one when you closed it last.
+To easily fix this open your

 How do I completely remove Relink Bitmaps?